HassanAlgoz/chefs-website/README.md

 ## SQL
 - [ ] A statement to search recipes based on (name, tag, ingredients) & retrieve all their information.
 (For the search page)
+- [ ] DML insert statements to insert the data in to tables.
+- [x] DDL script /SQL statements used to create database objects
+- [ ] Select queries to satisfy the sample queries submitted in phase I
+  - [x] List all recipes
+  - [x] List all registered users who are chefs
+  - [ ] List all registered users including/excluding chefs
+  - [x] List all comments made on a recipe
+  - [ ] List recipes ordered by the most liked recipe first
+  - [ ] List recipes with certain types of ingredients
+  - [ ] List recipes with certain tags attached to them
+  - [x] Retrieve complete information about a certain chef
+  - [x] Retrieve recipe ingredients, directions, and the date on which it was posted
+  - [x] List recipes ordered by the date on which they were posted

+### Other requirements
+- [ ] Physical (or internal) schema, i.e., file structure for each relation
+- [ ] The user manual (You can add snapshots of your screens along with explanations about how to use for users)
+- [ ] The conclusions (your own experiences)
+- [ ] Distribution of Project tasks (A table showing who did what)

 ## SQL "Reports"
 - [ ] Top three recipes of the month